djalbat/easy/README.md

 - `onResize(handler)`
 - `offResize(handler)`

+The `html()` and `css()` methods allow you to both get and set HTML and CSS, respectively.

-Aside from these there are the aforementioned static factory methods.
+Aside from the above methods there are the aforementioned static factory methods.

 - `static clone(Class, element, ...remainingArguments)`
 - `static fromHTML(Class, html, ...remainingArguments)`